 A quaint coastal town with a population of 8,500, Florence is situated along the Central Oregon Coast at the mouth of the Siuslaw River, where it flows into the Pacific Ocean.
-The Old Town in Florence, Oregon is a hub of activity and the heart of the city – but visitors will find tourist attractions throughout the town and as well as in the immediate vicinity.
+The Old Town in Florence, Oregon is the center of activity – but visitors will find tourist attractions throughout the area and as well as in the extended vicinity.

 Discovering the Best Florence, OR Things To Do

 We consider ourselves very fortunate to have had family living in Florence, Oregon for years, otherwise we may have never discovered it!
 Even before my very first visit, I suspiciously wondered “What is there to do in Florence, Oregon?”
 I doubted the sleepy town had much to offer…but I was proven wrong.
 So incredibly wrong.
 In the many visits since that first trip, I have discovered the best things to do around Florence, Oregon.

 To help fellow travelers plan their PNW trip itinerary we are sharing our favorite fun Florence, Oregon things to do.

-Planning a trip to the Pacific Northwest?
+Planning a road trip to the Pacific Northwest?
 Use our guide to Driving the Oregon Coast for tips on what to see and do!

 25 Top Things To Do in Florence, Oregon

 With our list of things to do and places to see in Florence, Oregon, you can easily plan your trip to the coastal town.
 Our range of activities are ideal for solo visitors, couples and even families looking for things to do with kids in Florence, Oregon.

-Additionally, at the end of the post, we offer our top recommendation for where to eat and tips on the best accommodations in Florence, Oregon – along with other pertinent information to help you plan your itinerary.
+Additionally, at the end of the post, we offer our top recommendations for where to eat and tips on the best accommodations in Florence, Oregon.

-We’ve included everything you need for visiting Florence, Oregon!
-Save, Pin or Bookmark this list of Things To Do Florence, OR so that you can easily access it while planning – and during – your trip!
+We’ve included everything you need for visiting Florence, Oregon.
+Save, Pin or Bookmark this list of Things To Do Florence, OR so that you can access it while planning your trip to Oregon!